 1.2.2.
 For broad spectrum monitoring of cavitation (e.g. 1-8 MHz), most laboratory polymers (e.g. PDMS, PTFE, polystyrene) will alter the transmitted pressure by no more than 10% if the thickness of material is less than 1/10th of a wavelength in the material.
 This condition can be difficult to meet with standard supplies at high frequencies (e.g. #1.5 coverslip at 8 MHz), so it is good practice to predict or directly calibrate the transmission frequency response.

 1.2.3.
-For narrow band transmission of the ultrasound source signal into the cell exposure compartment, a thicker layer may be allowed if it is approximately an integer multiple of a half wavelength in the layer material.
-For example, the PDMS lid in SAT2 is used at a thickness of 2.0 mm (~1 wavelength at 1MHz, cPDMS ~ 1000 m/s).
+For narrow band transmission of the US source signal into the cell exposure compartment, a thicker layer may be allowed if it is approximately an integer multiple of a half wavelength in the layer material.
+For example, the PDMS lid in SAT2 is used at a thickness of 2.0 mm (~2 wavelengths at 1MHz, cPDMS ~ 1000 m/s).

 1.3.
 Maximize the exposure region through selection of source and cell environment.